cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ### Bootstrapping a Cloudify Manager

-Bootstrapping consists of running a blueprint of the Cloudify Manager, which installs and configures all of the Cloudify components for you.
+Bootstrapping consists of running a blueprint of the Cloudify Manager that installs and configures all of the Cloudify components.

 1. [Download the Cloudify CLI package](http://getcloudify.org/downloads/get_cloudify.html) to the host on which you want to install Cloudify.
-   For information about installing the Cloudify CLI, [click this link]({{< relref "installation/from-packages.md" >}})
+   For information about installing the Cloudify CLI, [click here]({{< relref "installation/from-packages.md" >}}).

 2. Open the `simple-manager-blueprint-inputs.yaml` file.
    You use the simple-manager-blueprint.yaml blueprint to bootstrap Cloudify.

-3. Determine which components in the Blueprint that you need to change.
+3. Determine which components in the blueprint you need to modify.
    At the very least you must provide the correct values for `public_ip`, `private_ip`, `ssh_user`, `ssh_key_filename`, and `agents_user`.
 Refer to the documentation for what these values mean.

 4. Start the bootstrap by running `cfy bootstrap --install-plugins -p simple-manager-blueprint.yaml -i inputs.yaml`.

-# Bootstrap Validations
+#### Bootstrap Validations

-During the first steps of the bootstrap process, some validations take place.
-By default, if any of the validations fail, the bootstrap process will also fail.
-The process validates things like the amount of physical memory and disk space available on the host; that the relevant resources required for the bootstrap process are available for download, that you're using the supported OS distributions for the Manager host and more.
+During the first steps of the bootstrap process, validations take place.
+By default, if any of the validations fail, the bootstrap process also fails.
+The process validates such things as the volume of physical memory and disk space available on the host, that the relevant resources that are required for the bootstrap process are available for download, that supported OS distributions are being used for the Manager host, and so on.

-To override validation preferences, see the `Bootstrap Validations` section in the `inputs.yaml` file corresponding with your chosen Manager blueprint.
+To override validation preferences, see the `Bootstrap Validations` section in the `inputs.yaml` file that corresponds with your selected Cloudify Manager blueprint.

 {{% gsNote title="Note" %}}
-While you can ignore validations or change their defaults, we do not recommend doing so unless there's a good reason for it.
+Although it is possible ignore validations or change their defaults, it is not recommended that you do so without good reason.
 {{% /gsNote %}}

-# Offline Environment
+#### Offline Environment

 {{% gsInfo title="Info" %}}
-If you are planning to bootstrap a manager in an envrionment **with** internet connection, this section can be skipped.
+If you intend to bootstrap Cloudify Manager in an environment with an internet connection, you can skip this section.
 {{% /gsInfo %}}

-In order to bootstrap a manager in an environment with no internet connenction, it is needed to download the manager resources package and store it in a fileserver, accessible by the manager's vm.
-The manager resources package URL can be found in the manager blueprint inputs file:
+To bootstrap Cloudify Manager in an environment without an internet connenction, you must download the Manager resources package and store it in a fileserver that is  accessible by the Cloudify Manager VM.
+The Manager resources package URL can be found in the Manager blueprint inputs file.

 {{< gsHighlight yaml >}}
 ...